sgclasher/agentic-ai-flow/README.md

 - **Dagre**: Graph layout engine for organizing nodes
 - **Zustand**: State management library
 - **CSS Modules**: For component styling

+## React Flow Implementation Notes

+- Custom node types are defined outside component bodies to prevent React warnings
+- Node and edge types are passed to React Flow via the `nodeTypes` and `edgeTypes` props
+- Nodes use the React Flow `Handle` component for connecting edges
+- Position and layout are managed via the Dagre algorithm

+## Known Considerations

+- Node labels with excessive length may need adjustments for optimal display
+- Complex hierarchies with many nodes may require scrolling or zooming
+- For best performance, limit extremely large datasets

 ## Browser Compatibility